harris-fishlab/TRACCER/README.md

 It is generally used on gene or protein trees, but it equivalently works on arbitrary non-coding regions.

-The significance of each gene tree is based on the distribution of scores from randomly permuting gene trees.
+The significance of each tree is based on the distribution of scores from randomly permuting branches across all trees.
 Specifically, branches defined by the extant lineages that share it as an ancestor are shuffled into synthetic trees.
-Millions of these are scored, and actual gene scores are compared to this distribution to determine significance.
+Millions of these are scored and actual tree scores are compared to this distribution to determine significance.

 An in-depth description of these approaches are at https://academic.oup.com/mbe/advance-article/doi/10.1093/molbev/msab226/6330627 [TODO update link after advace-access is updated to full]